Help with Nausea After Drinking: New Year's Eve Survival Guide

 Stay safe.
 Make sure that you take weather into consideration.
 Dress warmly if you’re heading outside in the cold.
 If it’s slippery, wear the right footwear and maybe bring a friend to hold on to if you’re unsteady (just make sure they’re feeling stable themselves!).

-Avoid “Hair of the Dog”
+Does "Hair of the Dog" Actually Work?

 This is a common myth, but science — and experience — show that it’s bound to make things worse.
 It only delays the inevitable and can only do more harm than good, setting off a cycle of drinking more to relieve the aftereffects of the previous night.